MoneyProInsights

 How It Compares to Other Cards

-We've analyzed how the Chase Freedom Unlimited stacks up against other popular no-annual-fee cash back cards:
+We've analyzed how the Chase Freedom Unlimited stacks up against other popular no-annual-fee cash-back cards:

 Card Base Reward Rate Bonus Categories Sign-Up Bonus Annual Fee

-Chase Freedom Unlimited 1.5% 3% on dining & drugstores; 5% on Chase Travel $200 after $500 spend $0
+Chase Freedom Unlimited 1.5% 3% on dining & drugstores; 5% on Chase Travel $250 after $500 spend $0

-Citi Double Cash 2% (1% when you buy + 1% when you pay) None None $0
+Citi Double Cash 2% (1% buy + 1% pay) None None $0

 Wells Fargo Active Cash 2% None $200 after $500 spend $0